CoasterGallery.com

 San Antonio, Texas

-Built from 1990 to 1992 by Gaylord Entertainment (the company that owned the now defunct Opryland amusement park) and USAA, Fiesta Texas sits in an abandoned limestone quarry.
-Several of the coasters make good use of the cliffs that surround the park.
+This location was the Redland Quarry from 1934 to 1988.
+The amusement park was built from 1990 to 1992 by Gaylord Entertainment, the company that also owned the now-defunct Opryland amusement park, and the USAA Real Estate Company, Fiesta Texas in the abandoned limestone quarry.
+The park was planned to be focused on the variety of music types found in Texas, but it soon began to feature a variety of amusement park rides.
+These days, several of its coasters make good use of the cliffs that surround the park.
 In 1996, Six Flags Theme Parks took control of the park, and it became the eighth park owned by the chain.
+Its name changed from Fiesta Texas to Six Flags Fiesta Texas at that time.

 Joker's Revenge